less_retarded_wiki

 What if pseudocode was actually code?

 Python (name being a reference to Monty Python) is an exceptionally bloated, extremely popular high level interpreted programming language.
-Its priority is readability and making it easy and fast to bash together some code for anyone with at least one brain hemisphere, so it is eminently popular among beginners, children, women, non-programmers such as scientists and unqualified soydevs who can't handle real languages like C. Python just werks and is comfortable, but any program written in it is doomed to be bloated, slow, ugly, big and will unavoidably die without maintenance for Python's updates purposefully break backwards compatibility.
+Its priority is readability, popularity and making it easy and fast to bash together some code for anyone with at least half a brain hemisphere, so it is eminently popular among beginners, children, women, non-programmers such as scientists and unqualified soydevs who can't handle real languages like C. Python just werks and is comfortable, but any program written in it is forever doomed to be bloated, slow, ugly, big and will unavoidably die without maintenance, for Python's updates purposefully break backwards compatibility.
 At this moment it is the language most frequently used for programming "neural net AIs".

 Python is extremely slow, even much slower than JavaScript and PHP (according to Computer Language Benchmarks Game).
 If you want to make your python programs faster, use the PyPy implementation over the default CPython.